Newton-on-Rawcliffe: Features

 The stone wheel village sign reads “Newton Upon Rawcliffe” facing Pickering on Yatts Road.
 The village is still locally known as "upon".

 The Playing Field opposite the sign was born when two young lads at the Parish Meeting in 1998, called to consider possible millennium projects, requested a field to play in.
 The one acre site was purchased in early in 2001 and was opened on the Queen's Jubilee day in 2002.
 It contains a children's play park: all year tennis, netball, basketball on the multi-sport hard court, and permanent barbecue beside the picnic tables by the football pitch.

-In 1870 the current St John's was consecrated and is part of nine Church of England churches within the Kirby Misperton & Middleton parishes.
+In 1870 the current St John's Church, Newton-on-Rawcliffe was consecrated and is part of nine Church of England churches within the Kirby Misperton & Middleton parishes.
 Originally St John's church in Newton Upon Rawcliffe was part of the ancient Pickering Parish and during one period it had three places of worship.
-As buildings fell into disrepair and subsequently condemned, work started on the present site in 1866, and in 1870 our St John's Church was consecrated.
-Very little has altered over 150 years and it still remains a typical mid-Victorian country church with a church services on the first Sunday of the month, Easter and Christmas.
+As buildings fell into disrepair and subsequently condemned, in 1866 work started to replace a wooden building of 1689, and four years later, in 1870 the current St John's Church was consecrated.
+Described as “a small building in the Early English style consisting of a nave and chancel without division, a north vestry and a south porch.
+It is six bays long in all and has three lancets in the east end and two at the west, with a bellcote containing one bell.
+The high-pitched roof is open to the ridge”.
+Little has altered over 150 years, and it still remains a typical mid-Victorian simple country church with services on the first Sunday of the month, plus Easter and Christmas.

-St John's church hosts the chiming village clock announcing the hour and half-hour and was donated in 1927 in memory of Edward Bell Raper, who is buried in the churchyard.
-It is fitted with a six-legged gravity escapement, the mechanism goes all the way up the tower and uses the church bell to strike.
+St John's church hosts the chiming village clock announcing the hour and half-hour and was donated in 1927 in memory of Edward Bell Raper, who is buried alongside his wife Hilda Dilawur in the churchyard next to the field hedge.
+Edward Bell Raper was head boy at Shrewsbury School in 1880, and graduated from Pembroke College, Oxford in 1884, and in 1887 he had a business in Ousegate, York.
+The clock is fitted with a six-legged gravity escapement, the mechanism goes all the way up the tower and uses the church bell to strike.
 A millennium bench sits directly under the bell tower.